 Benefits of an MEP

-- Cost Savings: By combining resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.
+- Cost Savings: By pooling resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which can help to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which can help to attract and retain talented employees and give the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP